Tennis at the Summer Olympics: Golden Slams

 A player who wins an Olympic or Paralympic gold medal and all four majors in the same year is said to have won a Golden Slam, while a player that has won all four Grand Slam titles and Olympic gold during their career has a 'career Golden Slam'.
-As of 2021, Steffi Graf (in 1988) and Dylan Alcott (in 2021) are the only players to have won a single-year Golden Slam.
+As of 2026, Steffi Graf (in 1988) is the only player to have won a single-year Golden Slam.
 Gigi Fernandez, Serena Williams and Venus Williams are the only players to complete career Golden Slam in doubles twice.
 In men's tennis, Andre Agassi, Rafael Nadal and Novak Djokovic each won career Golden Slams.
 Multiple doubles players have achieved the feat, with Serena Williams the only player to complete the career Golden Slam in both singles and doubles.
-In 2021, wheelchair tennis players Diede de Groot and Dylan Alcott achieved the equivalent wheelchair tennis prize with Paralympic gold.
+In 2021, wheelchair tennis players Diede de Groot and Dylan Alcott achieved the equivalent wheelchair tennis prize with Paralympic gold, with Alcott additionally completing the single-year Golden Slam.